Canon 80D versus Canon 1D X Mark II

 Of the two cameras under consideration, the Canon 80D features an APS-C sensor and the Canon 1D X Mark II a full frame sensor.
 The sensor area in the 1DX Mark II is 156 percent bigger.
 As a result of these sensor size differences, the cameras have a format factor of, respectively, 1.6 and 1.0.
 Both cameras have a native aspect ratio (sensor width to sensor height) of 3:2.

-Consistent information on actual sensor performance is available from DXO Mark for most cameras.
+Since 2007, DXO Mark has published sensor performance measurements that have been derived using a consistent methodology.
 This service determines an overall sensor rating, as well as sub-scores for low-light sensitivity ("DXO Sports"), dynamic range ("DXO Landscape"), and color depth ("DXO Portrait").
 Of the two cameras under consideration, the 1DX Mark II has a markedly higher DXO score than the 80D (overall score 9 points higher), which will translate into better image quality.
 The advantage is based on 0.5 bits higher color depth, 0.3 EV in additional dynamic range, and 1.5 stops in additional low light sensitivity.
-The adjacent table reports on the physical sensor characteristics and the outcomes of the DXO sensor quality tests for a sample of comparator-cameras.
+The table below summarizes the physical sensor characteristics and sensor quality findings and compares them across a set of similar cameras.

 |Canon 80D (⇒ rgt)||APS-C||24.0||6000||4000||1080/60p||23.6||13.2||1135||79|